rformagio/dotfiles/README.md

    - If you choose to use SDKMAN, it will install Maven and SDKMAN tool will be available for use.
    - If choose not to use it, so, it will put a *cyg_path*  file in $/dotfiles/cygwin$.
 This file redefines the PATH variable !!
 You can custmize your own PATH in it.

    The *firstInstall.sh* script will create a **backup** diretory with your original files.
-And the following diretories structure:
-   ![Directory] (dotfiles-directory-structure.png?raw=true)
+The general directories structure will be as following:
+   - home
+     - {user}
+       - backup
+       - dotfiles
+         - cygwin
+           - custom
+           - libs

+From this moment, you don´t need exec the *firstInstall.sh* script anymore.
+Everytime you update the *dotfiles* from my **github**, you only have to exec *update.sh* script.

+If you wish to customize something and don´t want to modify my original scripts, you can only add new script files in $custom$ diretory.
+These files will be sourced automatic.
+Just make sure they don´t have mistakes !! ;)

+Good luck and enjoy with *dotfiles*!!

+*Rodrigo Formagio*